gottacatchenall/ms_false_negatives/README.md

 species’ relative-abundance.
-This assumes that there are no associations in species co-occurrence due to an interaction (perhaps because this interaction is "important" for both species; @Cazelles2016TheSpe), but in this paper we later show increasing strength of associations leads to increasing probability of false-negatives in interaction data, and that these positive associations are common in existing network data.
+This assumes that there are no associations in species co-occurrence due to an interaction (perhaps because this interaction is "important" for both species; @Cazelles2016TheSpe), but in this paper we later show increasing strength of these associations leads to increasing probability of false-negatives in interaction data, and that these positive associations are common in existing network data.
 Second, observed co-occurrence is often equated with meaningful interaction strength, but this is not necessarily the